denoland/std/agents/test-file-runner.md

 You will be given a file name.
 Read this and then run the tests within it.

-If you encounter an error other than a test case failure, call the reject function with the parameters: "message: [your error message]".
+If you encounter any system errors, call the reject function with the
+parameters: "message: [your error message]".

 Before running the tests, call upsert to create a new tps report, or blank the existing one.